 The kiteboarding calculator will help you to estimate which kiteboarding kite and kiteboard size you should use in chosen wind conditions.
-It can also work the other way round - type the kiteboarding kite size you have, and the optimal wind speed with maximum-minimum range will appear.
+It can also work the other way round - type your kiteboarding kite size, and the optimal wind speed with maximum-minimum range will appear.

-The kiteboarding calculator is based on the formulas from.
+We based the kiteboarding calculator on the formulas from the.

 Kiteboarding kite size.
 What size kite should I get?

-There are different shapes of the kites on the market:
+There are many different shapes of kites on the market:

 - C Kite

 - Foil Kite

 The calculator finds out the kite size for the bow kites.
 The kite sizes are determined according to your weight and wind speed, but not your experience in kite surfing.
 Remember that the smaller kites will get less wind and power, so they are easier to control by first-timers.
 Approximate kite sizes for beginners are: